Fitch Hill, Vermont History

 Darius Fitch began to build the home that is now the Fitch Hill Inn on land that his father gave to him on the occasion of his marriage to Lydia Billings of Cambridge, Vermont, in June of 1797.
 He brought his new bride to a 100 acre tract of land that was originally allotted to John Lamb during the First Division of the town in 1787.

 The house is a classic example of Federalist-Colonial style, which was typical of homes built after the Revolutionary War.
 The foundation is field stone, with a dirt basement.
 The ground floor of the main house is heavy timber construction, and the upper stories are balloon construction, indicating that Darius and Lydia's original home was probably a single story.
+The exterior walls of the ground floor are of solid planks about 3 inches thick set vertically, probably pit sawn in those days before the saw mills were established.

 The photos above show the house in 1886.
 The bay windows are in evidence, but the front porch has not yet been added.
 Two chimneys are also evident, and brickwork found in the house during renovations indicate that they were built into the structure of the second floor in the old closets between the rooms and stove-pipes led out and down through the floors to the first floor rooms.
 Wood stoves on the first floor would have heated those rooms, and the warm stove-pipes passing through the bedrooms would have provided some heat for the upstairs rooms.
 The residual brickwork for the chimneys was removed when the bathrooms were put in.